-If there is an indication that a statutory receivable, may be impaired, the municipality measures the impairment loss.
+If there is an indication that a statutory receivable, may be impaired, the entity-municipality measures and-the impairment loss.
 The impairment loss is measured as the difference between the estimated future cash flows and the carrying amount.
 Where the carrying amount is higher than the estimated future cash flows, the carrying amount of the statutory receivable, are reduced, either directly or through the use of an allowance account.
 The amount of the loss is recognised in surplus or deficit.